dmulholl/ironclad/readme.md

       gen               Generate a random password.
       import            Import entries into a database.
       list              List database entries.
-      new               Create a new database.
+      new               Create a new password database.
       pass              Copy a password to the clipboard. purge             Purge deleted entries from a database. tags              List database tags.